NCERT Exemplar Class 11 Biology Solutions Chapter 8 Cell The Unit Of Life

 Functional Attributes of Plasma Membrane: The plasma membrane should not be fully permeable or impermeable; rather, it should be selectively permeable to allow the exchange of important materials between the cell and its environment.

-• Protoplasm: Protoplasm is the living material in a cell which contains all other important organelles of a cell which is required for life to continue.
+• Protoplasm: Protoplasm is the living material in a cell that contains all other important organelles of a cell which is required for life to continue.
 If protoplasm dries up, the cell becomes dead just like the sclerenchyma cells.

 • Endoplasmic Reticulum: The endoplasmic reticulum is the main site of protein and lipid synthesis and secretion.
-Without the endoplasmic reticulum, cells will not get the required material for its development and will die.

 Mitochondria are not mandatory organelles for all living cells like Red Blood Cells do not contain mitochondria still they are living cells.
 In the same way, prokaryotes also do not have mitochondria still they are living cells.
 The nucleus is also not a mandatory requirement for all living cells.
 Prokaryotic cells do not have a nucleus.